Equations in virtually abelian groups: languages and growth: Relative growth of algebraic sets

+We now study the nature of algebraic sets from a different point of view.
+Expanding on the theme of Proposition \ref{prop:EDT0Lrational}, we consider the \emph{growth} of algebraic sets, this time as sets of tuples of group elements, with respect to a natural metric inherited from the word metric on the group.

+The usual notion of the growth function of a group can be altered by restricting to a subset.
+This is known as \emph{relative growth}.
+The study of relative growth of subgroups in particular has attracted significant interest, for example Davis-Olshanskii \cite{DO}, and recently Cordes-Russell-Spriano-Zalloum \cite{Morse}.
+Here, we define and study the relative growth of algebraic sets.
+Since such a set is a subset of $G^n$, rather than $G$ itself, we must decide how to assign lengths to tuples.
+We do this in perhaps the most obvious way, by taking the sum of the lengths of the components (see Definition \ref{def:alggrowth}).

+Since the growth of virtually abelian groups is always polynomial (that is, the number of elements of length $n$ is at most polynomial in $n$), it is clear that the same will be true of algebraic sets.
+Instead, we study the growth series, the formal power series associated to the relative growth function of an algebraic set, and show that this is always a rational function (see Theorem \ref{thm:soln_sets_rational}).
+This means that there exists a set of unique geodesic representatives for each algebraic set, which has rational growth series as a language.

+An alternative approach which avoids the need to define the length of $n$-tuples of group elements is to study the \emph{multivariate} growth series, the formal power series in $n$ variables, which correspond to the $n$ variables of the system of equations in question (see Definition \ref{def:alggrowth}).
+In this case, we have the weaker result that the series is always holonomic (Corollary \ref{cor:holonomic}).

-In this section we will assume that $G$ is virtually abelian with a normal, finite index subgroup isomorphic to $\Z^k$ for some positive integer $k$.
+From now on we will assume that $G$ is virtually abelian with a normal, finite index subgroup isomorphic to $\Z^k$ for some positive integer $k$.

 \begin{dfn} Let $G$ be generated by a finite set $S$ and suppose $S$ is equipped with a weight function $\|\cdot\|\colon S\to \Z_{>0}$.
 This naturally extends to $S^*$ so that $\|s_1s_2\cdots s_k\|=\sum_{i=1}^k\|s_i\|$. \begin{enumerate} \item Define the weight of a group element as Any word representing $g$ whose weight is equal to $\|g\|$ will be called \emph{geodesic}.
 This coincides with the usual notion of word length when the weight of each non-trivial generator is equal to $1$. \item Let $V\subseteq G$ be any subset.
-Then the \emph{relative weighted growth function} of $V$ relative to $G$, with respect to $S$, is defined as For simplicity of notation, we will write $\sigma_F(n)$ when the other information is clear from context. \item The corresponding \emph{weighted growth series} is the formal power series \end{enumerate} \end{dfn} Benson proved in \cite{Benson} that the series $\mbS_{G,G}(z)$ is always rational (that is, the standard growth series of $G$), and the first named author proved in \cite{Evetts} that for any subgroup $H$ of $G$, the series $\mbS_{H,G}(z)$ is always rational.
-Both of these results hold regardless of the choice of finite weighted generating set.
-We use a similar framework here to study the growth of solution sets of systems of equations in $G$.
-We give the necessary definitions and results below, and refer the reader to the above mentioned articles for full details.
+Then the \emph{relative weighted growth function} of $V$ relative to $G$, with respect to $S$, is defined as For simplicity of notation, we will write $\sigma_V(m)$ when the other information is clear from context. \item The corresponding \emph{weighted growth series} is the formal power series \end{enumerate} \end{dfn}